About

 Research

-For five years I participated in an R15 grant led by Dr. Amy E. Barth.
-During this time I participated in various roles, from field data collection and data organization, to research lab management, figure development, paper writing and publication, and grant support.
-The grant, which continues as an 2R15 grant, brings attention to learning (reading) disabilities of children of middle-grade ages (where foundational comprehension solidifies) and students who use English as a second language or are deemed English Language Learners.
-The focus of the research has been on literacy development through inference-making, paying special attention to knowledge attainment, retention, and recall, in rural school systems.
+For five years I participated in an R15 research grant led by Dr. Amy E. Barth.
+During this time I participated in various capacities, from field data collection and data organization, to research lab management, figure development, paper writing and publication, and grant support.
+The grant, which continued as an 2R15 grant after my departure, brought attention to learning (reading) disabilities of children of middle-grade ages (where foundational comprehension solidifies) and students who use English as a second language or are deemed English Language Learners.
+The focus of the research was on literacy development through inference-making, paying special attention to knowledge attainment, retention, and recall, in rural school systems.
+This resulted in a series of publications and presentation opportunities.

 More broadly, my interests span not only reading and literacy, but resultantly, the learning and communication methodologies utilized in educational settings to promote learning and knowledge attainment, retention, and recall.
-I am hopeful to continue learning across the globe, and bring back my knowledge, skills, abilities, and talents to my rural communities which raised me.
+In addition, I have a large interest in young adult and child anxiety-management and the role nature plays in that dyad.

 Personal